 Upon arrival in New Zealand, teachers must register with the Teaching Council for your qualifications to be assessed by NZQA.

 Popular places in New Zealand for those who want to teach include:

 Work placements and internships have a number of advantages.
-They obviously help build up your skills and experience but they also provide you with relevant contacts, who could then help you get a permanent job.
+They obviously help build up your skills and experience and provide you with relevant contacts, who may be in a position to help you get a permanent job.

-Good places to start searching for work experience include:
+Good places to start searching for work experience in the country include: